kragen/peg-bootstrap/peg.md

 PEGs in a PEG
 =============

-So I was reading Bryan Ford’s dissertation about parsing expression grammars and packrat parsers, and I thought it would be fun to implement them and see how easy they really were.
+So I was reading [Bryan Ford’s thesis][ford] about parsing expression grammars and packrat parsers, and I thought it would be fun to implement them and see how easy they really were.

+[ford]: http://pdos.csail.mit.edu/~baford/packrat/thesis/ "Packrat Parsing: a Practical Linear-Time Algorithm with Backtracking"

 A Minimal PEG Language
 ----------------------